Financial-Times/n-swg/README.md

 If not passed the config will be pulled by swg-js from JSON-LD markup.
 It is important to note that SwG will not work if it cannot find config */

-sandbox: false,
-/* [optional] if true imports the sandbox version of swg.js */

 subscribeFromButton: true,
 /* [optional] if true checkout flow will be initiated by clicking on [data-n-swg-button] elements */